therealsphinx/support.balsamiq.com/content/desktop/sharing.md

 ## Share Mockups Project Files

-Another way to share your work is to email your Mockups files (files with a .bmpr extension) to your clients directly, along with a link to download Balsamiq Mockups - [https://balsamiq.com/download](https://balsamiq.com/download) - if they don't already have it.
+A great way to share your work is to email your Mockups files (files with a .bmpr extension) to your clients directly, along with a link to download Balsamiq Mockups - [https://balsamiq.com/download](https://balsamiq.com/download) - if they don't already have it.

 Tell your clients to install Balsamiq Mockups and open the file(s) you sent.
 They will be able to go full-screen and click around or view the mockups in the editor.
 During the 30 day trial period they’ll be able to make changes and save them.